greenideas/school-notes/2012/Fall/Torts/Torts & Compensation - Dobbs.markdown

 * Excessive force (over & above what is necessary for protection) is not privileged.
 * Threats or verbal provocations are not sufficient to invoke self-def.
 * One may be privileged to perform assault or false imprisonment in self-def.
+* Privilege does allow you to threaten greater harm than you would be privileged to inflict

 #### Defense of third persons
 * D may use same amount of force to protect a 3rd party that he may use to defend himself.
+* If you misunderstand the situation & hit the wrong 3rd party, you may be still be liable.

 #### Arrest & Detention
 ##### Peters v.
 Menard, Inc.